edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 #### MaxEventSize

-!!! edgey "EdgeX 2.2"
+!!!
+Note
-    Prior to EdgeX 2.2 event size is limited to 25MB, and it is configurable in EdgeX 2.2, the default value is 25000KB (25MB).
+    The default value for MaxEventSize is 25000KB (25MB).

 ## API Reference